Upstream Acquisitions

 Unconditional exemption

-- The Panel will normally grant an unconditional exemption from rule 6(1) of the Code for an upstream acquirer, where the upstream acquisition would result in the upstream acquirer becoming the controller of more than 20% of the total voting rights in a downstream Code company, if acquiring control of the Downstream Voting Rights would not reasonably be regarded as a significant purpose of the upstream acquisition (Purpose Test).
+- The Panel will normally grant an unconditional exemption from rule 6(1) of the Code for an Upstream Company, where the upstream acquisition would result in the Upstream Acquirer becoming the controller of more than 20% of the total voting rights in a Downstream Code Company, if acquiring control of the Downstream Voting Rights would not reasonably be regarded as a significant purpose of the upstream acquisition (the No Downstream Purpose Test).

-- There are two key enquiries in relation to the Purpose Test:
+- There are two key enquiries in relation to the No Downstream Purpose Test:

-- First, is the value of the securities to which the Downstream Voting Rights attach (the Downstream Parcel)[3] less than 25% of the enterprise value of the upstream target (or such other valuation methodology that the Panel considers may be appropriate in the circumstances) (the Value Test),[4]
+- First, whether the value of the Downstream Voting Securities[4] is less than 25% of the enterprise value of the Upstream Company (or such other valuation methodology that the Panel considers may be appropriate in the circumstances (the Value Test)).[5]

-- As a secondary question, is the upstream target listed on a "recognised exchange" as described below (the Listing Standard).
+- As a secondary question, whether the Upstream Company is listed on a “recognised exchange” as described below (the Listing Standard).

-- If the Value Test and Listing Standard are met, then the Purpose Test will be prima facie satisfied.
+- If the Value Test and the Listing Standard are met, then the No Downstream Purpose Test will be prima facie satisfied.
 However:

-- The Value Test and Listing Standard are only proxies for purpose.
+- The Value Test and the Listing Standard are only proxies for purpose.

-- If the Value Test is met but the Listing Standard is not met, the Panel may still consider that the Purpose Test is met, but this may affect the conditions that may attach to an exemption.
+- If the Value Test is met but the Listing Standard is not, the Panel may still consider that the No Downstream Purpose Test is satisfied.
+However, this may affect the conditions that may attach to an exemption.

-- Where the value of the Downstream Parcel is more than 25% of the enterprise value of the upstream target, it is possible that the failure to meet the Value Test may be disregarded if the Panel is satisfied that it is not a significant purpose of the acquisition to acquire control of the Downstream Voting Rights.
+- Where the value of the Downstream Voting Securities is more than 25% of the enterprise value of the Upstream Company, it is possible that the failure to meet the Value Test may be disregarded if the Panel is satisfied that it is not a significant purpose of the acquisition to acquire control of the Downstream Voting Rights.

 Conditional exemption

-- decrease the upstream target’s holding or control of securities carrying voting rights in the downstream Code company to 20% or less by no later than six months after the upstream acquisition becomes unconditional, and ensure that pending the decrease occurring the upstream target does not exercise any more than 20% of the total voting rights (Control Reduction Option);[6] or
+- decrease the Upstream Company’s holding or control of securities carrying voting rights in the Downstream Code Company to 20% or less by no later than 12 months after the upstream acquisition becomes unconditional, and ensure that, pending the decrease occurring, the Upstream Company does not exercise any more than 20% of the total voting rights (the Control Reduction Option);[7] or

-- make a follow-on offer for the rest of the shares in the downstream Code company within 40 working days after the upstream acquisition becomes unconditional (the Follow-on Offer Option).
+- make a full Code offer for the voting securities in the Downstream Code Company not already held or controlled by the Upstream Acquirer or the Upstream Company within 40 working days after the upstream acquisition becomes unconditional (the Follow-on Offer Option).

-- It will generally be a requirement that the election of the Compliance Option be notified to the Panel and to the downstream Code company (and, if either of the upstream target or the downstream Code company has its ordinary shares quoted on a New Zealand registered exchange, notified to the registered exchange) no later than either:
+- It will generally be a requirement that the election of the Compliance Option be notified to the Panel and to the Downstream Code Company (and the registered exchange, if either of the Upstream Company or the Downstream Code Company has equity securities quoted on a New Zealand registered exchange) on or before the later of:

 - 10 working days after the follow-on offer price is determined (see below for details about the determination of the follow-on offer price); or